 - 4.5.
 The strategy will be monitored through the governance structure outlined below: - 4.6.
 The Corporate Equality Steering Group is chaired by the Corporate Management Team Equalities Champion and includes senior departmental representatives.
-The group will take the lead in monitoring the delivery of the strategy's commitments and where necessary highlight issues of concern and make recommendations to the Corporate Management Team for further improvements.
+The group will take the lead in monitoring the delivery of the strategy's commitments and where necessary highlight issues of concern and make recommendations to the Corporate Management Team for further improvements. - 4.7.

-- 4.7.
 Departmental Equality Steering Groups each department has a steering group comprised of representatives from across the department.
 They will be responsible for local delivery of the corporate objectives and will review and revise the priorities based on assessment of service need. - 4.8.
 Departments, Services and Teams will be responsible for the delivery of the strategy through service planning and personal development plans. - 4.9.
 The Corporate Management Team will receive progress reports twice a year. - 4.10.
 The Overview and Scrutiny Commission will receive an annual update on our progress towards achieving the priorities identified in the strategy.
 This annual update will also be taken to the Joint Consultative Committee with Ethnic Minorities.

-Implementation Plan
+Action Plan

 4.11.
 The plan for implementing the strategy, and the four key objectives, is set out on the following pages.
-During the consultation period we will develop a range of robust equality diversity and inclusion related performance indicators that will help us monitor our performance and to report on our progress in delivering against the strategy.
-These will be included in the final version of the action plan outlining the priorities for action against each objective.
+Upon implementation of the plan, we will further develop a range of robust performance indicators that will support monitoring our performance and reporting on our progress against the strategy.

-EQUALITY, DIVERSITY AND INCLUSION STRATEGY 2024 - 2026: IMPLEMENTATION PLAN
+5.0 EQUALITY, DIVERSITY AND INCLUSION STRATEGY 2024 - 2026: ACTION PLAN